Adapting Actively on the Fly: Relevance-Guided Online Meta-Learning with Latent Concepts for Geospatial Discovery: Introduction

 \section{Introduction}

-Discovering targets of interest in large, costly-to-sample, dynamic spaces is a core challenge across environmental monitoring, disaster response, public health, and other geospatial tasks, where targets of interest may include pollution hotspots, damaged regions, or regions at risk of disease, for example \citep{Bondi_Chen_Golden_Behari_Tambe_2022}.
-These domains often have a strict acquisition budget and limited previous observations, and must continue to make sampling decisions over time.
-Furthermore, tasks in environmental settings may involve diffuse phenomena that are not directly observable in remote sensing imagery \citep{Ayush_Uzkent_Burke_Lobell_Ermon_2020}.
-Decision-making in such environments must therefore be guided by uncertainty and sparse prior data, balancing between exploration (gathering new information), and exploitation (focusing on areas with the highest likelihood of targets).
+Discovering targets of interest in large, costly-to-sample, dynamic spaces is a core challenge across environmental monitoring, disaster response, public health, and other geospatial tasks, where targets may include pollution hotspots, damaged regions, or areas at risk of disease \citep{Bondi_Chen_Golden_Behari_Tambe_2022}.
+These settings often involve strict acquisition budgets, limited prior observations, and the need to make sampling decisions sequentially over time.
+This challenge is central to PFAS contamination monitoring, where discussions with environmental domain experts motivate the need to identify high-risk, under-observed regions despite sparse and expensive ground truth.
+In fact, PFAS and other phenomena may be diffuse and not directly observable in remote sensing imagery \citep{Ayush_Uzkent_Burke_Lobell_Ermon_2020}.
+Decision-making in such environments must therefore be guided by uncertain and sparse prior data, balancing exploration to gather new information, with exploitation to focus on regions most likely to contain areas of interest.